THIS DATE IN HISTORY: Feb. 7

 1989: Wayne Gretzky, in his first season with the Los Angeles Kings, is named MVP of the NHL All-Star Game at Northlands Coliseum in Edmonton, his home during the first nine seasons in the League.
 Gretzky, playing with longtime Oilers linemate Jari Kurri on his right and Kings teammate Luc Robitaille on his left, has a goal and two assists for the Campbell Conference in a 9-5 victory.

-1995: Joe Mullen of the Pittsburgh Penguins becomes the first U.S.-born NHL player to reach 1,000 NHL points.
+1995: Pittsburgh Penguins forward Joe Mullen becomes the first U.S.-born NHL player to reach 1,000 points.
 Mullen scores two goals and assists on two others in the Penguins' 7-3 win against the visiting Florida Panthers.
 He's the 42nd player in NHL history with 1,000 points.

 1998: The NHL has its busiest day in history to that point with 13 games involving all 26 teams on the eve of the Olympic break.
 Scoring honors go to Valeri Bure, who gets his first NHL hat trick to help the Calgary Flames defeat the visiting Edmonton Oilers 4-2.